sonicfurqan/Process-Parse-Merge-CSV/README.md

 5. Find Logs in Data/MERGE/Log folder

-## Pre run configuration
+## Pre-run configuration
 ### variable values in parameters.py file
-1. FILE_NAME : update this variable with file name of csv
+1. FILE_NAME: update this variable with the file name of CSV
-2. VALUES_TO_BE_REPLACED_BY_NULL : array list which contains the values that will be replaced by null
+2. VALUES_TO_BE_REPLACED_BY_NULL: array list which contains the values that will be replaced by null
-3. PARENT_KEY_FILED : Key column value in master csv file using which record are searched in child csv
+3. PARENT_KEY_FILED: Key column value in a master CSV file using which record is searched in child CSV
-4. CHILD_KEY_FIELD : Key column value in child csv file using which records are matched and used to merge with parent record
+4. CHILD_KEY_FIELD: Key column value in a child CSV file using which records are matched and used to merge with the parent record
-5. COLOUM_NAME_WHERE_RECORD_SOURCE_TO_BE_STORED : column name that is added to merged csv representing record source is Master,Child or Master/Child
+5. COLOUM_NAME_WHERE_RECORD_SOURCE_TO_BE_STORED: column name that is added to merged CSV representing record source is Master, Child or Master/Child
-6. MERGE : Defaults to "inner" merge i.e only common records are merged and exported to merged csv.
-If set to "outer" common records are merged from Master and Child csv and unique records are added in merged csv
+6. MERGE: Defaults to "inner" merge i.e only common records are merged and exported to merged CSV.
+If set to "outer" common records are merged from Master and Child CSV and unique records are added in merged CSV
-7. OVERRIDE: if it is set to True.data of child record  will be over written in master record cell even if exisits
+7. OVERRIDE: if it is set to True.data of child record  will be overwritten in master record cell even if exists

 ## Supported function
 ### Variables values in merge.py file
-1. MERGHEADERS : if it is set to True column's from parent and child are merged
+1. MERGHEADERS: if it is set to True column's from parent and child are merged
-2. DROPEMPTYHEADERS : if it is set to True column's that does not have any value are removed from csv
+2. DROPEMPTYHEADERS: if it is set to True column's that do not have any value are removed from CSV
-3. DATACLEANUP : if it is set to True values given in "VALUES_TO_BE_REPLACED_BY_NULL" array are replaced by null
+3. DATACLEANUP: if it is set to True values given in "VALUES_TO_BE_REPLACED_BY_NULL" array are replaced by null
-4. DROPEMPTYROWS : if it is set to True any empty row from csv is removed record
+4. DROPEMPTYROWS: if it is set to True any empty row from CSV is removed record

 # Run Merge Script
-For running a script to merge 2 csv
+For running a script to merge 2 CSV
 ```
 py merge.py
 ```